nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 In the event the `Person` already has an existing appointment, a different instance of `CommandResult` is instantiated.
-This instance invokes the instructor that contains the `Person` as well as the new proposed `Appointment`.
+This instance invokes the constructor that contains the `Person` as well as the new proposed `Appointment`.
 The returned `CommandResult` instead results in the UI being notified that while the `ScheduleCommand` has been executed, the user should be prompted to confirm this change on the `OverrideWindow` of the UI.
 Only after confirmation of this is the overriding of the appointment completed using the appointment and person stored in the `CommandResult`.
-In the event of cancelling the override, the program resumes its functionality, effectively discarding the execution of the rest of the `Schedule Command`
+In the event of cancelling the override, the program resumes its functionality, effectively discarding the execution of the rest of the `scheduleCommand`

 The following activity diagram summarises what happens the user executes a schedule command.